India, officially known as the Republic of India, is located

 The Gwalior Fort is an excellent example of 12th

-century Rajput architecture
+century CE Rajput architecture

 Gwalior Fort has Siddhachal Jain Temple Caves, carved